a1v0/a1v0.de/articles/remote-instance-spoke-with-multiple-remote-instances.md

 ## Some context before you begin

 The Remote Instance Spoke has been designed very inconsistently.
-Some Actions use Flow Data Streams, others ingest data in a different way.
+Some Actions use Flow Data Streams, others process data in a different way.
 This can make unpicking it a little confusing at times.
 Moreover, you need Integration Hub Professional or Enterprise to see and use Data Streams, which means you may never be able to see precisely how a specific Action works.

 The Spoke contains so many Actions that I can't cover them all in this article.
-If you run into questions that I've not covered, you might need to improvise.
+If you run into questions or problems that I've not covered, you may need to improvise.

 The good news is that the Spoke doesn't really do anything particularly adventurous: it makes a REST call to another instance, runs a `GET` or `POST` with a single record as a payload and stuffs it into an import set.